Tasmania Prison Service (TPS)

 Under the continual Change Program a major infrastructure and Projects Team has been formed.
 The team will be developing and reviewing the current use of buildings and the operational needs of the TPS over the next 10 years.

 Click here for information about the infrastructure works.

-The Artists with Conviction exhibition is an annual event providing prisoners within the Tasmania Prison Service facilities, as well as offenders serving orders with Community Corrections and TPS staff the opportunity to display their works of art and written pieces in the community.
+The Artists with Conviction exhibition is an annual event providing prisoners within the TPS facilities, as well as offenders serving orders with Community Corrections and TPS staff the opportunity to display their works of art and written pieces in the community.

-Artists with Conviction is an important aspect of the Tasmania Prison Service Activities program.
+Artists with Conviction is an important aspect of the TPS Activities program.

 Kids' Days are a time for mums and dads in prison to have a special visit with their children, to have fun together, and create some great memories.
 Each Kids' Day is based on a different theme, with lots of activities and games to keep everyone entertained.
 The Program is operated by the Christian Family Centre in conjunction with the TPS.